 In most cases your complaint will be resolved to your satisfaction promptly and courteously by the Manager or the Head of Service.
-If it is not, write to the Head of Legal and Democratic Services, at Appletree Court, Lyndhurst, who will look into your complaint on behalf of the Chief Executive.
+If it is not, write to the Executive Head of Governance & Regulation, at Appletree Court, Lyndhurst, who will look into your complaint on behalf of the Chief Executive.

 Still not satisfied? - Contact an Ombudsman

 If you remain dissatisfied after you have gone through the Council's complaints procedure:

 Contact the Local Government Ombudsman who acts as a watchdog for local government issues.